 My big takeaway from Bridget Jones’s Diary is that the wrong string can ruin your dinner party.
 Just me?
-Probably, but regardless, I find that I always need more cotton twine, whether it’s for trussing a turkey, hanging up holiday cards, last minute ornament repairs, or just trying to hold my life together: I always need a little bit of string.
+Probably, but regardless, I find that I always need more cotton twine, whether it’s for trussing a turkey, hanging up holiday cards, last-minute ornament repairs, gift wrapping, or just trying to hold my life together: I always need a little bit of string.

 This is also boring and obvious but you Never.
 Ever.
 Have.
 Enough.
 Scissors.
 So buy a six-pack now so you won’t have to worry about it later.